Mihai-Tirtara/Mihai-Tirtara/README.md

 ## 👋 About me
 Hello,

-I'm Mihai, a Software Engineer with 3+ years experience in building full-stack application.
+I'm Mihai, a Software Engineer with 3+ years experience in building full-stack web applications.

 I used to be a stand-up comedian.